rancher/opni/docs/content/en/quickstart/_index.md

 3. Use the default fields, and click **Create**.
 The new token will appear in the table.

 {{% alert color="warning" title="Token Expiration" %}}
 All tokens will expire after a certain amount of time.
-The default value is 10 minutes.
+The default value is 10 minutes, but you can choose any duration you like.
+If your token expires, you can simply create a new one.
 {{% /alert %}}

 #### Add a cluster